LaserWeb/deprecated-LaserWeb1/README.md

 ## About

-RepRapWeb is a fully function 3d Printer Controller which runs over http.
+LaserWeb is a fully function Laser Cutter Controller which runs over http.
 Multiple serial devices can be connected to control multiple machines.

-More information can be found at http://xyzbots.com
+More information can be found at http://xyzbots.com (soon)

 Copyright 2015 Andrew Hodel andrewhodel@gmail.com  under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3

 THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF